Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Hirzebruch-Mumford proportionality

 \subsection{Proportionality}

-\begin{SATZ}[Hirzebruch-Mumford proportionality] Let $\overline{M}$ be a toroidal compactification of dimension $n$ equipped with automorphic data with logarithmic connection which satisfies the axioms (F, T, M, B) and such that $P_M$ is reductive.
-There is $c \in \Q$ such that for all polynomials $p$ of degree $n$ in the graded polynomial ring $\Q[c_1,c_2, \dots, c_n]$ and all $P_M$-equivariant vector bundles $\mathcal{E}$ in $\cat{$\left[ M^\vee / P_M \right]$-Coh}$ the proportionality
+\begin{SATZ}[Hirzebruch-Mumford proportionality] Let $\overline{M}$ be an abstract toroidal compactification of dimension $n$ equipped with automorphic data with logarithmic connection satisfying the axioms (F, T, M, B) (cf.\@ Section~\ref{SECTAUTDATA}) and such that $P=P_M$ is reductive.
+There is a constant $c \in \Q$ such that for all homogeneous polynomials $p$ of degree $n$ in the graded polynomial ring $\Q[c_1,c_2, \dots, c_n]$ and all $P$-equivariant vector bundles $\mathcal{E}$ in $\cat{$\left[ M^\vee / P \right]$-coh}$ the proportionality

 holds true. \end{SATZ}

 \begin{proof} Starting from the sequence in $\cat{$\overline{M}$-FJ-coh}$ (cf.\@ \ref{ATIYAH3} for the definition of $J^1( \mathcal{E})' $):

 by the procedure described in the last section we can construct an element